Factors you should consider when repairing or replacing your boiler.

 Sounds or Smells

-If your boiler starts making unusual noises, other than the general start up whirring, this suggests that the pump or fan is broken or worn down.
-Whilst carbon monoxide is odourless, when your boiler emits it due to a failure there is sometimes a faint smell.
+If your boiler starts making unusual noises, other than the general start up whirring, this suggests that something is wrong.
+Whilst carbon monoxide is odourless, when your boiler emits it due to a failure, there is sometimes a faint smell.
 This can also be discovered by dark marks around the casing of your boiler.
 CO is highly dangerous and immediate action should be taken.

 If your boiler is costing you over half its worth in repairs, it is probably time to replace.
 Don’t waste money by continuously repairing parts of your old boiler when it could be cheaper and more efficient to replace the entire system.

 Young boilers have occasional breakdowns, but that does not mean that they always require replacing.
 Most boilers come with at least a 2 year warranty with brands such as Worcester Bosch offering a 10 year warranty.

 Your boiler may be between 8-10 years old but, if it is still fully functional, it may not always require replacing.
 Occasionally, there may be small faults that can be repaired.
 However, there would always be benefits to an upgrade.

 Your engineer or installer is there to advise you on what will be a waste of your money.
 If your boiler is requesting constant repair, listen to the advice from your engineer about when it may be time to install a new model.